coreshop/CoreShop/docs/02_User_Documentation/03_Price_Rules/03_Specific_Price_Rules.md

 Specific Prices are basically the same as Product Price Rules, but are configured directly on the product and therefore are only applied on that product.

-It is recommended to have at least one specific price, which is always applicable.
-For example a rule with no conditions.

 ![Specific Price Rules](img/specific-price-rules.png)

 ## Available Actions